Kio-td/Project-Alphanus/README.md

 # Project Alphanus - A fair DM Honeypot.
 ![Travis CI](https://api.travis-ci.org/AegisTeam/Project-Alphanus.svg?branch=master)

-This is Project Alphanus - A DM Honeypot deisnged to get rid of any and all DMVertisers.
+This is Project Alphanus - A DM Honeypot designed to get rid of any and all DMVertisers.

 Everyone knows that spammers are smart enough to avoid the owner of the server, and Alphanus plans to help you with that.
 When Alphanus recieves a DM, The program will instantaniously ban the user, and log it.